 Causes & Risk Factors

-After a person has chickenpox, the virus causes it to go dormant (“sleeps”) in the body’s nerve roots.
+After a person has chickenpox, the virus causes it to go dormant (“sleep”) in the body’s nerve roots.
 In some people, it stays dormant forever.
 In others, the virus can become active again due to several factors, including:

 - Immune system weakness

 People older than 60 or who had chickenpox before one’s age are more likely to develop the condition.
 In some cases, shingles can cause long-term complications – and the treatment plan is dependent upon those complications:

 - Postherpetic Neuralgia (PHN): Characterized by persistent pain that lasts for months or even years after the shingles rash heals, postherpetic neuralgia can be treated with opioids, antidepressants, and anticonvulsants to relieve pain.

 - Herpes Zoster Ophthalmicus (HZO): Defined as a rash on the forehead, cheek, nose, or around one eye that can threaten sight, the recommended treatment is rest, cool compresses, and antiviral medicines.